 The Qualifying Exam should be completed before the end of the 3rd year of graduate study.
 The QE is typically scheduled at the end of the 2nd year or early in the 3rd year, after all required Ph.D. coursework and program requirements have been completed (except completion of the dissertation and Examination 2).
 Eligible students will have a minimum 3.5 GPA and be registered for the quarter they plan to complete the exam.

-5-6 weeks prior – Submit signed QE Application form to Graduate Program Coordinator.
-(The Graduate Program Coordinator will submit the QE Application to Graduate Studies for approval.
-The QE cannot proceed until Graduate Studies has approved the committee.)
+- 5-6 weeks prior – Complete the QE Application form (subjects to be examined are the broad topics of your proposal, committee requirements below), obtain approval signatures (Graduate Advisor and DE Chair, if applicable), and submit to the Graduate Program Coordinator.
+The Graduate Program Coordinator will submit the QE Application to Graduate Studies for approval.
+The application must be submitted 30 days prior to the scheduled exam date.
+The QE cannot proceed until Graduate Studies has approved the committee.

 Resources for preparing for your QE:

 - Quick Guide for Grant Applications (NIH Format used for QE proposal)